Beat Tag | Free Music Lesson Plan (Meter & Time Signature Game)

 Set-Up

 Choose two "Taggers" to stand on one side of the room.
-The rest of the class are "Players" and will start on the opposite side.
+The rest of the class are "Players" and will start on the opposite side of the room.

 Rules